Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Econometric Methods

-where $T_{js}$ are so-called tree structures related to the $j^{th}$ element in $\bm y_t$, $\bm \mu_{js}$ are tree-specific terminal nodes and $S$ denotes the total number of trees used.
-The dimension of $\bm \mu_{js}$ is denoted by $b_{js}$ which depends on the complexity of the tree (i.e. this dimension is the number of leaves on the tree).
-In our empirical work, we follow \cite{Chipman2010} and set $S=250$.
+where $g_{js}$ is a single regression tree function and $\mathcal{T}_{js}$ are the corresponding so-called tree structures related to the $j^{\text{th}}$ element in $\bm y_t$.
+Moreover, $\bm \mu_{js}$ are tree-specific terminal nodes and $S$ denotes the total number of trees.
+The dimension of $\bm \mu_{js}$ is denoted by $b_{js}$ and depends on the complexity of the tree (i.e., this dimension is the number of leaves on the tree).

+The literature on BART models typically sets $S$ between $200$ and $250$. \citet{Chipman2010} show that setting this number too low hurts predictive performance.
+If $S$ is increased, predictive performance increases up to a certain level of $S$.
+Increasing the number beyond this level (which is often between $100$ to $150$) hardly impacts predictive accuracy.
+In our empirical work, including the artificial data exercise, we set $S=250$.
+This choice provides sufficient flexibility to capture sharp shifts in the conditional mean.
+Section \ref{subsec:blackbox} contains results showing that this is a reasonable choice.

-To understand how BART works, we begin with a single tree (and, for simplicity, suppress the $js$ subscripts which distinguish the various trees and equations in the VAR).
+To understand how BART works, we begin with a single tree and single equation (and, for simplicity, suppress the $j,s$ subscripts which distinguish the various trees and equations in the VAR).
 In the language of regression, a tree takes as an input the value for the explanatory variables for an observation and produces as an output a fitted value for the dependent variable for that observation.
 These fitted values are the parameters related to the terminal nodes.
-It does this by dividing the space of explanatory variables into various regions using a sequence of binary rules.
+It does this by dividing the space of explanatory variables into various disjoint regions using a sequence of binary rules.
 These so-called splitting rules take the form $\lbrace \bm X \in \mathcal{A}_{r}\rbrace$ or $\lbrace \bm X \not\in \mathcal{A}_{r}\rbrace$ with $\mathcal{A}_{r}$ being a partition set for $r=1,\ldots,b$ and $\bm X = (\bm X_1, \dots, \bm X_T)'$ a full-data matrix of dimension $T \times K$.
 The partition rules involve an explanatory variable and depend on whether they are above or below a threshold, $c$.
-If we let $\bm X_{\bullet i}$ denote the $i^{th}$ column of $\bm X$, then the partition set takes the form $\lbrace \bm X_{\bullet i} \le c \rbrace$ or $\lbrace \bm X_{\bullet i} > c \rbrace$.
+If we let $\bm X_{\bullet i}$ denote the $i^{\text{th}}$ column of $\bm X$, then the partition set takes the form $\lbrace \bm X_{\bullet i} \le c \rbrace$ or $\lbrace \bm X_{\bullet i} > c \rbrace$.